felippe-regazio/sh-simple-deployer/README.md

 It uses rsync to sync files between local machine and server.

 You can save connections, add multiple hosts, include and ignore entire directories to deployment, and sync.
-This script automates the a common enviroment to sync local/server files with rsync.
+This script automates the a common environment to sync local/server files with rsync.

 You can read this post if you prefer a quick and fast start
 https://dev.to/felipperegazio/a-tiny-deployer-made-with-shell-script-and-rsync-3djd